Last updated on September 11th, 2025 at 08:06 pm

 Adolf Hitler Was Obsessed With the Occult

-The Nazis’ ideology claimed that they were racially and spiritually superior to everyone else.
+Nazi ideology claimed that they were racially and spiritually superior to everyone else.
 Furthermore, they believed that the Aryan race was a direct descendant of the ancient Gods and destined to rule the world.

 Their theories were based on Nordic mythology, paganism, and occult beliefs.
-The Third Reich believed that magical artifacts existed and determined to find them, creating a branch of operations tasked with finding them.
+The Third Reich believed that magical artifacts existed and was determined to find them, creating a branch of operations tasked with finding them.

 Historians or Hollywood didn’t exaggerate the Third Reich’s obsession with supernaturalism; it was authentic; many blockbuster movies like Indiana Jones: Raiders of the Lost Ark and Captain America: The First Avenger depicted this accurately.